softspiders/spring-boot-postgres-testcontainers-archunit-restful-swagger-restassured-selenium-hexagonal-todo/README.md

     </a>
 </div>

-# ToDo restful service starter with hexagonal architecture on Spring Boot, PostgreSQL, Flyway, Testcontainers, ArchUnit,
+# ToDo restful service starter with hexagonal architecture on Spring Boot, PostgreSQL, Flyway,
-Swagger and REST Assured
+Swagger, Testcontainers, with ArchUnit, REST Assured and Selenium testing

 ## Feature tags